ffluffyhedgehog/plotter/README.md

 from strip "somestrip1"
 asking "What the fuck"
 with answers {
-  answerOne named "shut up" leading to [
+  answerOne named "some meaningful words" leading to [
     AnotherBlock default with "var" + 1,
     AnotherBlock because "var" with "var" + 2, terminate because "var" > 10 && AnotherBlock.goAway
   ],
-  secondAnswer named "go away" leading to [
+  secondAnswer named "unused" leading to [
     AnotherBlock default,
     terminate because "var" > 20
   ]